vohai2003/hdp_data_tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-2.md

 # Deploy IoT Weather Station and Connected Data Architecture

-# TUTORIAL IS UNDER CONSTRUCTION AND SOON BE UPDATED.
+# TUTORIAL IS UNDER CONSTRUCTION AND SOON BE UPDATED

 ## Introduction